 During the R-1 year residents spend one month at Rochester General Hospital split between a level II special care nursery and the inpatient pediatric floor.
 The SCN allows residents to learn the essentials of care for premature infants, newborns with sepsis, congenital problems, hyperbilirubinemia and other problems.
 The second two weeks is spent on the pediatric night float rotation admitting children, responding to the delivery room and covering the pediatric floor for acute issues.
 The PGY-1 works with an experienced pediatric PGY-3.

 Pediatric Emergency Department

 Residents spend one month in their R1 and R2 years in the Rochester General Hospital Pediatric Emergency Department.
 The pediatric ED is staffed by Family Medicine, Pediatric, and Med-Peds residents as well as nurse practitioners, and has attending presence 24 hours a day so there is easy access to teaching for residents.
 This very busy ED provides experience in a wide range of primary care problems including orthopedics.
-Residents primarily cover evening shifts (10 hours) when the census is at its busiest.
+The pediatrics attendings in the ED are highly rated by our residents for their teaching.